-In Spokane County, people 21 years of age or older (with developmental disabilities) and their families are able to choose the agency they would like to provide them with employment or community services and support.
-A DSHS, Region 1, Developmental Disabilities Administration (DDA) Case/Resource Manager makes referrals to specific agencies.
+In Spokane County, people 21 years of age or older (with developmental disabilities) and their families are able to choose a Spokane County contracted agency they would like to receive services from.
+A DSHS, Region 1, Developmental Disabilities Administration (DDA) Case Resource Manager makes referrals to specific agencies.

 Eligibility for services is not based on income.
 Once a person is determined eligible through DDA, their Case Resource Manager can make referrals to specific agencies.

 Individual Employment (IE) services are a part of an Individual's pathway to employment are tailored to individual needs, interests, abilities, and promote career development.
 These are individualized services necessary to help people with developmental disabilities obtain and continue integrated employment at or above the state's minimum wage in the general workforce.
 These services may include intake, discovery, assessment, job preparation, job marketing, job supports, record keeping, and support to maintain a job.

 Group Supported Employment (GSE)

 Group Supported Employment (GSE) services are a part of an Individual's pathway to integrated jobs in typical community employment.
 These services are intended to be short term and offer ongoing supervised employment for groups no more than eight (8) workers with disabilities in the same setting.
 The service outcomes are sustained, paid employment leading to further career development in integrated employment at or above minimum wage.
 Examples include enclaves, mobile crews, and other business models employing small groups of workers with disabilities in integrated employment in community settings.